For Palestinians arrested under Israeli occupation, a childhood disrupted

 He was shot in August, when he said he left home to buy bread, only to wake up cuffed to a hospital bed, flanked by two police officers and with bullet wounds to the head and pelvis.

-Israel charged Zaghal with hurling a petrol bomb, which he denies.
+Israel charged Abdelrahman with hurling a petrol bomb, which he denies.
 His mother Najah said he was shot by a man guarding a Jewish settlement near their home in East Jerusalem.

-A police statement released the night Zaghal was shot said Border Police officers shot at and critically wounded an unnamed teen after they sensed their lives were in danger.
+A police statement released the night Abdelrahman was shot said Israel Border Police officers shot at and critically wounded an unnamed teen after they sensed their lives were in danger.

-As a Jerusalem resident, Zaghal's case went to an Israeli civil court.
+As he was a Jerusalem resident, Abdelrahman’s case went to an Israeli civil court.
 The judge ordered him placed under house arrest, but outside his neighbourhood, until the end of his trial.

-The day of his release, Zaghal said he jumped for joy.
+The day of his release, Abdelrahman said he jumped for joy.
 But the celebrations were muted as he was about to undergo surgery for brain damage caused by the shooting, his mother said.

-Among the 240 Palestinians released by Israel during a November pause in the Gaza war, Zaghal is one of 104 under the age of 18.
-In exchange, Hamas released 110 women, children and foreigners abducted on Oct.
-7.
+Among the 240 Palestinians released by Israel during a November pause in the Gaza war, Abdelrahman is one of 104 under the age of 18.
+In exchange, Hamas released 110 women, children and foreigners abducted on Oct 7.

 More than half the Palestinians released as part of the deal were detained without charge, Israel’s records showed.

-Since 2000, the Israeli military has detained some 13,000 Palestinian children, almost all boys between the ages of 12 and 17, said Defense for Children International-Palestine (DCIP).
+Since 2000, the Israeli military has detained some 13,000 Palestinian children, almost all boys between 12 and 17, said Defence for Children International-Palestine (DCIP).

 “Everywhere a Palestinian child turns, there is the Israeli military to exert some kind of control over their life,” said DCIP advocacy officer Miranda Cleland.